karolRobak/ASOS-Weather-Station/README.md

 A simple program for presentation of meteorological data collected by Automated Surface Observing System (ASOS).

 ## Getting Started
-User is allowed to select an input file via menu bar action.
+The user is allowed to select an input file via a menu bar action.
 Demanded date and time may be selected with the calendar and dial widget.

 ![ASOS_weather_station](https://user-images.githubusercontent.com/45227603/75632504-f051cb80-5bfc-11ea-9896-79f9be164d95.PNG)